wickdChromosome/prl/README.md

 But this can be used for any shell command.

 ## TODO
-- Make it so that shell substitution commands work with prl.
-For example, `prl -j 6 -cmd "du -sh <(ls -1d /home/*)"`.
-This would eliminate the need to dump arguments into a file
 - Better logging, where all the output is captured and sorted by command